Travis Estell

 A vacant building with boarded-up windows was rehabbed into condos;

-Homemakers Bar has since opened on the ground floor
+Homemakers Bar and Fifty Fifty Gin Club have since opened on the ground floor

 UrbanSites renovated several buildings along Main Street